 - Contacts can more aesthetically pleasing than glasses, as they do not cover the face and are virtually invisible to the naked eye.

-- Glasses are considered low-maintenance and have less risk for infection than contacts since you don't have to touch your eyes to use them.
+- Glasses are considered low-maintenance and have less risk for infection than contacts since you do not have to touch your eyes to use them.

 - Glasses can be easily scratched or broken.